Gliby/gaal-api/README.md

 >* **The API** - A set of header like interfaces and classes meant to be as barebones as possible.
 > * **The Implementation**.
 A per minecraft version (any modloader) implementation of the GAAL API.
 > ## Do GAAL implementations act as another mod library?
-> Absolutely not, the end should never have to download GAAL as an additional file, GAAL is packaged alongside any mod that uses it, not separately downloaded.
+> Absolutely not, the end user should never have to download GAAL as an additional file, GAAL is packaged alongside any mod that uses it, not separately downloaded.
 > * GAAL API can be easily forked and modified for specific mod requirements.
 > * End user doesn't have to worry about downloading any additional files, plug and play.